DoongheeKim/SNN_MachineLearning/README.md

 generate a 2-dimensional data (ie, image) from a time series sample(ie, a sequence of reponse measurements).
-So, we can utlize a large number of machine learning code and techniqeus that has already be carried out for our research.
+So, we can utlize a large number of machine learning code and techniqeus that has already be carried out for 2-d images.

 ***************************************************************
 ## Requirements